Jury orders Tesla to pay more than $240 million in Autopilot crash case

 “This will open the floodgates,” said Miguel Custodio, a car crash lawyer not involved in the Tesla case.
 “It will embolden a lot of people to come to court.”

-In addition to a punitive award of $200 million, the jury said Tesla must also pay $43 million in compensatory damages, bringing the total borne by the company to $243 million.
+In addition to a punitive award of $200 million, the jury said Tesla must also pay $43 million of a total $129 million in compensatory damages for the crash, bringing the total borne by the company to $243 million.

 Tesla said it will appeal.